Nitrokey/nitrokey-documentation/nitrokey3/index.rst

 Downgrade Protection
 ~~~~~~~~~~~~~~~~~~~~

-The firmware of the Nitrokey 3 cannot be downgraded:
+The firmware of the Nitrokey 3 cannot be downgraded.
 You can only install a firmware update with the same or a higher major, minor and patch version number than the firmware currently installed on the device.
 This protects against downgrade attacks where a secure firmware version would be replaced with an old, potentially insecure version.

 Examples: